anant00729/litefarm-performance-testing-app-gatling/README.md

-# Performance Testing of API for LiteFarm using Gatling
+# Performance Testing of APIs for LiteFarm project using Gatling

 ## Use cases for Gatling
 Use cases in which we currently utilize gatling at LiteFarm include: